mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/configure-jwt/kotlin.md

 # Configure JWTs and conversation id

-Create `Config.kt` file in the `com.vonage.tutorial.voice` package to store the configuration.
-Right click on `voice` package and select `New` > `Kotlin Class/File`.
+Create a `Config.kt` file in the `com.vonage.tutorial.voice` package to store the configuration.
+Right click on the `voice` package and select `New` > `Kotlin Class/File`.
 Enter `Config` as name and select `File` and press Enter to confirm.

-Replace file content with below code snippet:
+Replace the file contents with the following code:

 ```kotlin
 package com.vonage.tutorial.voice